Data handling with Pandas![link image 69](/icons/link.svg)

 and ndarrays is that operations between Series

-or another, the result will be marked as missing (NaN).
+or the other, the result will be marked as missing (NaN).

 serie = pd.Series(5.0, index=["a", "b", "c", "d", "e"])print(f"serie:\n{serie}")print(f"\nserie[1:] + serie[:-1] =\n{serie[1:] + serie[:-1]}")